serverlessworkflow/specification/annualreviews/2021-ServerlessWorkflowSpecification-annual.md

 * Over 100 new followers on our [twitter channel](https://twitter.com/CNCFWorkflow).
 * Over 200 new stars on our [specification github repo](https://github.com/serverlessworkflow/specification).
 * Over 300 people attending our project office hours at 2021 KubeCon EU.
-* Presented at KubeCon EU 2021, KubeCon NA 2020, and KubeCon EU 2020
+* Presented at KubeCon NA 2021, KubeCon EU 2021, KubeCon NA 2020, and KubeCon EU 2020
 * Mentioned as a key component of open-source microservices architectures at [InfoQ](https://www.infoq.com/articles/microservices-inside-out/)
 * Over 40 unique visitors per day on our [website](https://serverlessworkflow.io/)
 * Participated at the KubeCon EU 2021 BugBash